 Before you proceed with a will caveat, talk to an attorney about your grounds for contesting the will and what evidence you have to support your claim.
 You shouldn’t contest a will just because you are unhappy with what you received or didn’t receive.
 But if you have legal standing and grounds for challenging the will, talk to an estate planning attorney about your legal options.

 At King Law Office, we understand that your estate plan should be designed to fit your objectives and family situation.
 Our goal is to help guide you through this process and listen to your concerns.
-Come visit us at one of our 13 office locations, including Charlotte, Lincolnton, and Hickory.
+Come visit us at one of our North Carolina or South Carolina office locations, including Asheville, Lincolnton, and Greer.